Dividend Withholding Tax (DWT)

 Exemptions for non-residents

-- Persons, other than companies, who are neither resident nor ordinarily resident in the State.
+• Persons, other than companies, who are neither resident nor ordinarily resident in the State.
 These persons can include superannuation funds and charities.
-They must be resident for tax purposes in a relevant territory:
+They must be resident for tax purposes in a relevant territory which is:

-- Companies resident in a relevant territory that are neither directly nor indirectly controlled by an Irish resident person.
+• Companies resident in a relevant territory which are neither directly nor indirectly controlled by an Irish resident person.

-- Companies not resident in the State that are controlled by persons resident for tax purposes in a relevant territory.
+• Companies not resident in the State which are controlled by persons resident for tax purposes in a relevant territory.

-- Companies not resident in the State and their principal class of shares are substantially and regularly traded on:
+• Companies not resident in the State, and their principal class of shares, which are substantially and regularly traded on:

-- Companies not resident in the state that are wholly owned by two or more companies.
-Where their principal class of shares are substantially and regularly traded on either:
+• Companies not resident in the State which are wholly owned by two or more companies where their principal class of shares are substantially and regularly traded on either:

 To claim an exemption